After Losing Child North Texas Family Gives Gift Of Life To 4 Strangers

 “9:00 p.m, I remember the time,” her mom Jessica Smith recalls.

 Maddie needed an organ transplant.
 She was battling rare metabolic disorder which affects the liver and kidney.
 Just tow years ago, her kidneys had failed.
-She spent 3 days a week plugged into a dialysis machine, 2-3 hours each day.
+She spent 3 days a week plugged into a dialysis machine, 2 to 3 hours each day.

 For her family, her positivity kept them going.
 “I cant remember her complaining the whole entire time,” her mother Jessica Smith recalls